-PL9.2 Modify public facilities and properties to enhance crime prevention and to make them welcoming and safe.
+PL9.2 Modify public facilities and properties to enhance crime prevention.

 Industry

 Industrial uses represent a relatively small but key component of Olympia's jobs.
 Olympia's waterfront has supported forest-related industries and maritime shipping for decades.
 The Olympia area also contains a few scattered, relatively small, light-industrial districts which support a variety of uses.
 Industrial districts in Tumwater, Lacey, and in the County will likely absorb most of the area's new, non-waterfront-dependent industrial uses.
 However, the industrial land along Budd Inlet provides the only sites in the area for water-dependent industrial uses.
 This Plan aims to focus industrial development: along Budd Inlet (in industrial districts, at Mottman Industrial Park, and along Fones Road while encouraging opportunities for small-scale industry integrated with other uses of land.